 Digital Advertising is a broad term used to describe the paid advertising that publishers put on their websites and mobile applications to enable them to provide you content and services for free.
-But what most people hear about is a specific type of online advertising that is tailored to your likely interests by companies promoting their products or services.
+Some digital advertising is tailored to your likely interests by companies promoting their products or services.
 This is known as Interest-Based Advertising (IBA) when it occurs across websites and Cross-App Advertising (CAA) when it occurs across apps.

 With IBA/CAA, NAI member companies help advertisers show relevant ads -- matching ads with broad interest categories or groups like "male clothing shoppers ages 25-34" or "car buyers in Illinois."

 NAI members distinguish between visitors to a site and users of an app, assigning them to broad interest category groups using information such as the types of websites or apps visited.
 The goal is to allow advertisers to send ads to large number of browsers or apps that might be interested in a products.
 For NAI members, IBA/CAA are not about you as an identifiable individual.

 Interest-Based Advertising helps support sites you visit so that you can enjoy free content from news to sports scores to recipes.
 At the same time, Interest-Based Advertising helps advertisers reach the right people for their product/services.